joiellantero/Flack/README.md

 # Flack

+> This website is not deployed online
-> A simple chatroom utilizing HTML, CSS, Javascript and Flask Socket.IO.
+A simple chatroom utilizing HTML, CSS, Javascript and Flask Socket.IO.
 This website is a project in CS50W.

 ## Usage